-Professional snow plow drivers will make sure the plow blade is set high enough so that it won’t cause damage to your asphalt parking lot.
+Professional snowplow drivers will make sure the plow blade is set high enough so that it won’t cause damage to your asphalt parking lot.
 However, sometimes mistakes are made or a rookie driver can mark up your parking lot.
 When this happens, you may have a few minor scrapes along the surface of your parking lot.
-To remedy this, you can take advantage of our asphalt sealcoating service in the spring.
+To remedy this, ask us about asphalt sealcoating in the spring.

-While hot-mix asphalt is great for withstanding salt, the same can’t be said for pavement markings, such as parking lot spaces.
-Salt and snow melt chemicals can also impact your local waterways and seep into your water table to cause a negative environmental impact.
+While hot-mix asphalt is great for withstanding salt, the same can’t be said for pavement markings, such as parking lot striping.
+Salt and snowmelt chemicals can also impact your local waterways and seep into your water table to cause a negative environmental impact.